Topology-dependent density optima for efficient simultaneous network exploration: Conclusion

-In conclusion, the topology of a network plays a fundamental role when optimising the search processes of interacting systems.
-We provide strategies for how social interaction and biological transport networks can optimise information gathering, and have brought to light how the transport process itself must be taken into account when performing topological optimisation.
-This introduces questions about how to characterise the interplay between topology-dependent transport properties and the transport mechanism itself for more general equilibrium and non-equilibrium processes~\cite{2000Caspi_PRL,2013Becker_PRL,2016Woodhouse_PNAS,2017Graf_PRL}.
-Our work paves the way towards new strategies for topology optimisation in process allocation and flow transport problems across physical and biological networked systems.
+We have introduced the APCT as a fundamental measure of how efficiently a network can support mutually excluding random search processes.
+We found that the optimal density of concurrent searchers can vary from $1$--$2\%$ to nearly $50\%$ depending on topology, and showed that this topological dependence can be efficiently captured by the spectral gap for both artificial random graphs and real-world transport networks.
+Finally, we generalised to a biased, non-equilibrium process and uncovered a qualitative change in the topological dependence of optimal densities.
+This evidences how the transport process itself must be taken into account when optimising random search, and leads us to ask whether there is an efficient statistical characterisation of the topology--transport interplay for general active networked processes~\cite{2000Caspi_PRL,2013Becker_PRL,2016Woodhouse_PNAS,2017Graf_PRL}.
+More broadly, our work paves the way towards new strategies for topology optimisation in process allocation and flow transport problems across physical and biological networked systems.